George Yeo

-George Yeo Yong-Boon (杨荣文 (Yáng Róngwén); born 13 September 1954) is a Singaporean former politician and brigadier-general who served as Minister for Foreign Affairs between 2004 and 2011.
+George Yeo Yong-Boon (born 13 September 1954) is a Singaporean former politician and brigadier-general.
+A former member of the governing People's Action Party (PAP), Yeo was a Member of Parliament (MP) for Aljunied Group Representation Constituency (GRC) between 1988 and 2011.

 Yeo served in the Singapore Army and later Republic of Singapore Air Force (RSAF) between 1976 and 1988 and attained the rank of Brigadier-General.
 He also served as Chief of Staff – Air Staff between 1985 and 1986, and Director of Joint Operations and Planning at the Ministry of Defence (MINDEF) between 1986 and 1988.

-A member of the governing People's Action Party (PAP), Yeo was a Member of Parliament (MP) for Aljunied Group Representation Constituency (GRC) between 1988 and 2011.
-He also served as Minister for Information and the Arts between 1990 and 1999, Minister for Health between 1994 and 1997, Minister for Trade and Industry between 1999 and 2004 and Minister for Foreign Affairs between 2004 and 2011.
+Yeo served as Minister for Foreign Affairs between 2004 and 2011.
+He also served as Minister for Information and the Arts between 1990 and 1999, Minister for Health between 1994 and 1997 and Minister for Trade and Industry between 1999 and 2004.

 Education

 Yeo was educated at St. Stephen's School, St. Patrick's School—where he topped in his class for his O-Levels and St. Joseph's Institution before graduating from Christ's College at the University of Cambridge in 1976, majoring in engineering, under the President's Scholarship and Singapore Armed Forces Overseas Scholarship.

 He subsequently went on to complete a Master in Business Administration degree from Harvard Business School in 1985 as a Baker Scholar.